ITNEA - Published Papers & Articles

 This survey was carried out amongst the member of the ITNEA in early 2005.
 The survey sought to see how the remuneration and the context of the role of non-executive directors in the Technology sector has changed and is likely to change over time.
 A summary of results is included in the press release at the bottom of this page, from 2005.
 Further data can be seen at Survey Results. pdf file.
 For ITNEA help to find candidates for Chairman and Non-executive Director roles see the pages on this web site at NED search and Chairman search

 Papers on topical subjects, some with input from third parties

 Planning for small - medium businesses see: Strategic Planning- also see below re cyber attacks

 Cybercrime and Security

-Potential for cybercrime against businesses and associated aspects of security have become increasingly important for consideration in the board room and there have been thousands of articles regarding it, both related to the cyber aspects and to physical access, i.e. security cameras .
+Potential for cybercrime against businesses and associated aspects of security have become increasingly important for consideration in the board room and there have been thousands of articles regarding it, both related to the cyber aspects and to physical access, i.e. cctv cameras .
 These days we should consider securing our businesses and homes with either wired or wireless security cameras and anti cyber attack procedures, through firewalls, virus filters, password discipline, encryption, mobile use of VPN and other more advanced techniques.
 They offer both peace of mind, as well as added security.
 As part of their risk assessment at the board the questions should always be asked as to: what are seen as the cyber risks facing their business? what is being done to prevent cyber crime and other cyber attacks? how can the business detect such acts and attempted acts? and what recovery options are in place to apply following a successful attack?
 Unfortunately the range of damage is potentially wide from destruction of business and customer data and programs, through theft or malicious broadcasting of information to the corruption of data or malicious change of data such as on the web site.